CKs-Technology-News/PrivacyTools/README.md

     - [CloudTube](https://git.sr.ht/~cadence/cloudtube) – An alternative front-end for YouTube that does not depend on JavaScript.
     - [MiniTube](https://flavio.tordini.org/minitube) – Watch YouTube videos in a new way: you type a keyword, Minitube gives you an endless video stream.
 - [FluTube](https://github.com/prateekmedia/flutube) – Multi-platform YouTube video downloader made using flutter.
+- [Hyperion](An alternative YouTube front-end) – An alternative YouTube front-end.
 - [LibreTube](https://github.com/libre-tube/LibreTube) – An open source YouTube front-end.
 - [Plumber](https://github.com/keshavbhatt/plumber) – Local and remote video trimmer, can trim parts of video without downloading whole video, utilizes youtube-dl, allows conversion to GIFs.
     - [Invidious-viewer](https://github.com/git-bruh/invidious-viewer) – Python application to watch YouTube videos through the Invidious API, in the terminal (requires MPV player and libmpv.so).